the quiet revolution

 Air Liquide, a pioneer in the hydrogen energy sector

-In addition to the personal vehicle market, Air Liquide supplies charging stations for buses in Norway and Switzerland.
-The Group also offers electricity supply solutions that are especially well suited to emergency work or special events in isolated sites.
-Europe, Canada and the United States have also seen the emergence of several programs to develop and market fuel cells for fleets of forklifts and airport baggage handling vehicles.
+In addition to the personal vehicle market, Air Liquide supplies charging stations for buses and forklifts.
+Europe, Canada and the United States have also seen the emergence of several programs to develop and market fuel cells for fleets of forklifts or passenger ships.

 These innovative projects position us as a leading company in the development of hydrogen energy on an international scale.